-The Pennsylvania Family Institute is actively recruiting college-student interns for Spring 2023 and Fall 2023 in our downtown Harrisburg offices, two blocks from the state capitol.
+The Pennsylvania Family Institute is actively recruiting college-student interns for Summer 2024 and Fall 2024 in our downtown Harrisburg offices, two blocks from the state capitol.

 The program provides students the opportunity to gain first-hand experience in nonprofit government relations and participate in the daily operations of a policy organization.
 Interns will become familiar with the intricacies of the Pennsylvania legislative process and the philosophy behind and methodology of implementing pro-family public policies by working side-by-side with PFI’s policy staff.
 These internships are paid.